danielsaidi/website_danielsaidi/collections/_posts/2018/2018-08-26-automate-setting-up-mac-os.md

 ## Creating the script

 Let's create the main system script.
-The script will be modular, to make it easy to adjust as my needs change over time.
+It will be modular, to make it easy to adjust over time when needed.

 First, create a file called `setup.sh` and add the following code to it: